yandex-cloud/docs/en/solutions/web/joomla-postgresql.md

 Before creating a VM and a DB cluster:

 1. Go to the Yandex.Cloud [management console](https://console.cloud.yandex.com) and select the folder where you want to perform the operations.
 1. Make sure the selected folder has a network with subnets in the availability zones `ru-cental1-a`, `ru-central1-b`, and `ru-central1-c`.
-To do this, click the **Yandex Virtual Private Cloud** tile on the folder page.
+To do this, click the **Virtual Private Cloud** tile on the folder page.
 If the list contains a network, click on its name to see the list of subnets.
 If the subnets or network you need are not listed, [create them](../../vpc/quickstart.md).

 ## 1. Create a VM for Joomla {#create-vm}